-Coahoma Community College's Early Childhood Academy Resource and Referral Center, which is located in the Gambrell and Daugherty Building on its campus, includes more than 2,000 square feet of training spaces, educational materials and resources.
-The Early Childhood Academy collaborates with participating community and junior colleges, the Mississippi Department of Human Services and childcare providers to ensure that Mississippi's family-based unified and integrated early childhood system connects and integrates resources and services for both parents/caregivers and their children.
+Coahoma Community College's Early Childhood Academy Resource and Referral Center, located in the Gambrell and Daugherty Building on its campus, includes more than 2,000 square feet of training spaces, educational materials, and resources.
+In addition, the Early Childhood Academy collaborates with participating community and junior colleges, the Mississippi Department of Human Services, and childcare providers to ensure that Mississippi's family-based unified and integrated early childhood system connects and integrates resources and services for both parents/caregivers and their children.